Transmembrane Proteins

 Figure 3.
 ELISA assay shows the binding activity of Claudin 18.2 VLPs to anti-Claudin 18.2 antibodies across three different production batches.
 The consistent curves for Batches 1, 2, and 3 highlight the reproducibility and stability of the VLP preparations.
 The half-maximal effective concentration (EC50) is determined to be 0.1 nM, indicating high affinity and robust interaction between Claudin 18.2 VLPs and the specific antibodies.

 Figure 4.
-Biolayer Interferometry (BLI) day demonstrates the binding kinetics of Claudin 18.2 VLPs to streptavidin-labeled probes.
+Biolayer Interferometry (BLI) data demonstrates the binding kinetics of Claudin 18.2 VLPs to streptavidin-labeled probes.
 The analysis reveals a high binding affinity with a dissociation constant (KD) of approximately 5.73E-10 M, indicating strong and stable interaction.

 Figure 5.
 Flow cytometry data demonstrates the binding specificity and quantification of Claudin 18.2 displayed on VLPs.
 The top panels show the results from HEK293 control cells, while the bottom panels show the results from anti-Cld18.2 CAR-expressing HEK293 cells.
 The presence of Cld18.2 VLPs results in a significant shift in the fluorescence signal in anti-Cld18.2 CAR-expressing cells, indicating successful detection and quantification of Cld18.2 on VLPs.
 This validates the high-quality expression and bioactivity of the Claudin 18.2 VLPs.